 Boys have three lessons a fortnight in Year 7 and 8.
 There will be a mix of both theoretical and practical work in these lessons and rather than working with textbooks and exercise books, boys work is recorded via an online portfolio through which they chart their musical progress over the whole of Key Stage 3.
 They will often assess themselves and others in a positive way – challenging themselves and others to become more skilled as they move through the school.

 In Year 9 boys study music as part of the Expressive Arts Carousel, which currently focuses on Music Technology, using Ableton Live.
 Midway through Year 9 they will be asked to take their GCSE options, of which Music is one.
-If they enjoy GCSE Music they may wish to move on to A-level and maybe even on to a university or music college for a career in Music.
+If they enjoy GCSE Music they may wish to move on to A-level and maybe even on to a university or music college.

 Music is not entirely about pure music however.
 In all lessons boys will also be learning transferable skills: how to work with other people, how to give positive feedback, how to accurately self reflect on how they can improve, creative thinking skills and independent learning are just a few of these.